JosueHernandez0000/Multiple-XRD-plotter/README.md

 ## 3. Main Outputs
 The code is meant to be a quick and easy way to plot and visualize experimental XRD data.
-The main outputs of the program is:
+The main output of the program is:

 <div align="center">
    <img src="plots/XRD_comparison_example.png" alt="XRD_comparison_example" width="500">